Main types of fans|Classification by material, use, place of origin, size, and correct usage

 Points to keep in mind when using a fan

-Be careful not to let the wind hit people around you [22].
+Take care not to let the wind hit the people around you [22].

 When using a fan in places where there are other people nearby, such as inside a train or bus car, in an elevator, or in a theater seat, do not forget to be considerate of those around you.
 In public places, some people may not be comfortable with the wind blowing from a fan or the sound of a fan being fanned nearby.
 Be aware of the appropriate occasions for using a fan, as well as the proper manners and etiquette for using an elegant fan.